Public communication about tobacco product regulation

 Smokers incorrectly assume that the regulated product (e.g., menthol cigarettes) must be more harmful than products that remain for sale (e.g., non-menthol cigarettes) and these types of misperceptions may dampen the potential impact of product regulation measures on quitting behaviours.

-We aim to investigate the extent to which regulating some attributes in tobacco products (i.e., menthol and flavour capsules, filter ventilation, nicotine content) give rise to misperceptions about the relative harmfulness of unregulated products; and investigate how public communication surrounding such regulation might be used to minimise these misperceptions and maximise the number of smokers who quit in response to product regulation measures.
+We investigated the extent to which regulating some attributes in tobacco products (i.e., menthol and flavour capsules, filter ventilation, nicotine content) give rise to misperceptions about the relative harmfulness of unregulated products; and investigated how public communication surrounding such regulation might be used to minimise these misperceptions and maximise the number of smokers who quit in response to product regulation measures.

 Findings from this project will be used to facilitate equitable education to address potential unintended consequences of tobacco product regulation measures in Australia (and internationally), particularly necessary among the high prevalence groups more likely to currently be using the regulated products.